-Using the right mic for the job is vital if you want your music to sound radio-ready,
+Using the right microphone for the job is vital if you want your music to sound radio-ready.

 So, what are all these different types of recording microphones, and which is right for you?

-By the end of this article, you’ll know what the main three types of microphones are, and when to use them.
+By the end of this article, you’ll know the ins and outs of the three types of microphones, and when to use them.

-What Are the Three Different Types of Studio Microphones?
+What Are the Three Different Types of Studio Mics?